-Sol’s comment, made at the monthly Public Safety Commission meeting, follows allegations from employees of the Public Safety Department of abusive behavior by Cook.
-Those allegations prompted WeHOME, the West Hollywood Municipal Employees Union, to file a complaint that resulted in a City Hall
+Sol’s comment, made at the monthly Public Safety Commission meeting, follows allegations from employees of the Public Safety Department of

 The comment from Sol, an appointee of City Councilmember John Duran, came during a portion of the Public Safety Commission meeting during which commissioners are asked to comment on issues of concern to them.
 Commission Chair Jeffrey Waack offered his support to Cook.
 “To me Kristin, you’ve been nothing but professional and I appreciate everything you have done.
 That is my personal opinion.”
 Commissioner Ruth Williams said: “I’ve known Kristin since the day she set foot in West Hollywood…. “ and that “there have been times that she and i haven’t agreed, but she has never shown me a side that has been portrayed.”

 The only other of the six commissioners to speak up about Cook was Tory Berger, who said he believes City Hall’s review of the allegations against Cook will be fair and that the Commission should let that process follow its course.